Best All-Inclusive Resorts of 2021

 Beaches Turks & Caicos Review

 Beaches Turks & Caicos features activities for kids, teens, and adults.
 Kids can enjoy the Kids Camp, and private childcare options are also available.
 Teens will love the XBox Play Lounge, enjoy playing arcade games at Trench Town, and socializing at Club Liquid, a teen disco club that turns into an adults-only dance club during late-night hours.

 Sonora Resort Review

 Who said resorts have to be in bustling tourist attraction locations?
 Sonora Resort, located in British Columbia, Canada, offers a remote, wilderness-centered getaway.
-The experience begins with just getting to the resort: You have to take a seaplane, helicopter, or water taxi.
+The experience begins with just getting to the resort: You have to take a seaplane, helicopter, water taxi or charter a plane.
 Once you arrive, you’ll enjoy unspoiled wilderness and water views from the generously sized suites.
 Resort amenities include stocked fly-fishing ponds, tennis courts, and saunas.
-All-inclusive packages include food and drink at Sonora’s dining options.
+All-inclusive packages include food and drink at Sonora’s Tyee dining room.

 Divi Little Bay Resort Review

-This picturesque resort is situated between Little Bay and Great Bay in the Caribbean, and its extensive amenities offer entertainment for the whole family.
-Outdoor freshwater swimming pools that feature a hot tub and a swim-up bar.
-Optional features include a spa, a shopping villa with a mini-market, jewelry store, and gift shop, boat excursions, and sports center with diving and snorkeling equipment mean that you can take full advantage of the stunning ocean setting.
+This picturesque resort is situated on a private peninsula between Little Bay and Great Bay, and its extensive amenities offer entertainment for the whole family.
+Outdoor freshwater swimming pools feature a hot tub and a swim-up bar.
+Optional features include a spa, a shopping villa with a mini-market, jewelry store, and gift shop, boat excursions, and a sports center with diving and snorkeling equipment so you can take full advantage of the stunning ocean setting.

 Royal Davui Island Fiji Resort Review

 This private island offers plenty of activities, too.
-Enjoy a spa treatment or explore the lagoon and coral reefs with a catamaran, paddle board, or sea kayak.
-Go diving at the coral gardens, or take a deep-sea fishing excursion.
+Enjoy a spa treatment or explore the lagoon and coral reefs with a catamaran, paddleboard, or sea kayak.
+Go snorkeling at the coral gardens, take a cooking class, or enjoy cultural village visits.
 Of course, you can always relax on the private beach, too, after enjoying a picnic on the beach, a private seafood dinner, or an in-room dining experience.

 Meals feature seasonal ingredients that are locally sourced and harvested in a sustainable manner and the chefs are happy to accommodate requests to ensure the guests have a memorable experience.
 Every food and drink option is covered by this resort’s all-inclusive packages as well.